 Diameter 345mm, 1.8kg

+The three possible angles at which the bowl can sit.
 At 22 degrees, the bowl holds its contents modestly.
 It becomes more inviting when tilted to 36 degrees.
-At 48 degrees, it flaunts its contents for you to share.
+And, at 48 degrees, it flaunts its contents for you to share.